panzerdp/dmitripavlutin.com/content/posts/144-return-await-promise/index.md

 }
 ```

 Both of the expressions actually work.
-But are there cases that make a difference between the two expressions?
+But are there cases that make a difference between them?
 Let's find out!

 ## 1. Same behavior